hackclub/hackclub/clubs/FAQ.md

 ### What is something surprising or interesting?

 We read a _ton_ of applications per day, so this question is included to keep it fun for us to review them all.
-Don't overthink the question, just jot down a few sentences that comes to mind.
+Don't overthink the question, just jot down the first few sentences that comes to mind.

-Or write an essay.
-I'm an FAQ page, not a cop.

 ### How do I ask you a question?